 The idea of immortality being within reach is both awe-inspiring and terrifying.
 Defying death and spending eternity travelling the world (or even the universe), never needing to worry about losing your loved ones seems like a utopian dream, but how will society cope with the ever-growing population?
 Very serious questions are already being raised about our ability to cope with the number of people on Earth, and a decreased mortality rate would cause that number to skyrocket.

-Dr. Peter Diamandis and Steven Kotler outline their optimistic outlook on sustainability in their book Abundance (also reviewed on page 18).
-In the universe, there is actually an ample supply of all the elements we need to sustain life, the issue is accessing and utilising them.
+Dr. Peter Diamandis and Steven Kotler outline their optimistic outlook on sustainability in their book Abundance.
+In the universe, there is actually ample supply of all the elements we need to sustain life, the issue is accessing and utilising them.
 The authors use the example of an orange tree to illustrate their point: a human could only physically reach the low-hanging fruit, and therefore that would be our only resource.
 However, upon further investigation it becomes apparent that there is plenty of fruit at the top of the tree, somebody just needs to invent a ladder.
 Again, we are presented with a limitation, this time the total amount of fruit on the tree.
 But once somebody realises that planting another tree produces even more fruit, the resource becomes plentiful again.
 And so on.

 There are, of course, very legitimate concerns about overpopulation and sustainability.
 But when you take a look back at society and the adjustments and advancements it has made over the last century alone, does it not seem possible, or even probable, that the human race could adapt?
 Could we truly achieve sustainable immortality?
 Only one thing is certain; whatever happens, you’ll still get taxed.